Are you ready to discover your college program?

 Online colleges usually include pre-recorded lectures that you can view at a time that's convenient for you.
 Courses can be administered either synchronously or asynchronously, so check beforehand if you'll have to meet at a designated time.

 Financing Your College Degree

-Online learners can pay for school through scholarships, grants, and loans.
-Online students qualify for many of the same financial aid as traditional students, including federal financial aid.
-Students can also find scholarships and grants from their schools or use employee tuition reimbursement programs.
+You can pay for school through scholarships, grants, and loans.
+In fact, many online students qualify for many of the same financial aid as traditional students, including federal financial aid.
+You can also find scholarships and grants from your school or use employee tuition reimbursement programs.

 - Federal Financial Aid: The federal government offers grants, loans, and other financial aid to students at accredited online colleges.
-Students must fill out the Free Application for Federal Student Aid (FAFSA) form every year to qualify for federal financial aid.
+You must fill out the Free Application for Federal Student Aid (FAFSA) every year to qualify for federal financial aid.

 - Scholarships and Grants: Many schools and professional organizations offer scholarships and grants.
-Eligibility may relate to demographic group or major.
+Eligibility may be specific to a demographic group or field of study.

 - Private Student Loans: Online students can apply for private student loans offered by banks and other financial institutions.

 - Work-Study Programs: Work-study is a federal program that gives students part-time jobs while they complete degrees.